learn-co-students/module-1-code-challenge-round-2-ny-module-1-code-challenge---round-2---mhtn---se---060120-1592410962/README.md

 ## Deliverables

-For this challenge, we'll be working with a User-Books Domain to track books that people have read.
+For this challenge, we'll be building out a User-Books Domain to track books that people have read.

 We have three models: `User`, `Book`, and `Reading`.